datenliebe/kirby-sitemap/README.md

 ### Default Behavior

-By default, the plugin generates a `sitemap.xml` file that includes all listed (published and visible) pages except those specified in the default ignore list:
+By default, the plugin generates a `sitemap.xml` file that includes all listed pages except those specified in the default ignore list:

 - `error`